Dental services

 For Part A-covered inpatient hospital stays, you pay this for each benefit period :

 For Part B-covered dental services, you pay 20% of the Medicare-approved amount after you meet the Part B deductible.
-If you get the covered service in a dentist’s office or another outpatient setting, you’ll also pay a copayment to the facility.
+If you get the covered service in an outpatient hospital or other facility setting, you’ll also pay a copayment to the facility.